 An analysis of the continued relevance and usefulness of existing transparency metrics, including

-considerations on whether activities are being geared toward the metrics (aka, teaching to the test) without contributing toward the goal of genuine transparency
+considerations on whether activities are being geared toward the metrics (i.e. “teaching to the test”) without contributing toward the goal of genuine transparency.

-Recommendations for new metrics
+Recommendations for new metrics.

-8. Arrange an audit to determine the viability of the ICANN Anonymous Hotline whistleblowing mechanism and implement any necessary improvements.
+8.5 Arrange an audit to determine the viability of the ICANN Anonymous Hotline as a whistleblowing mechanism and implement any necessary improvements.

-The professional external audit should be based on the One World Trust recommendations to establish a viable whistleblower program, including protections for employees who use such a program, and any recent developments in areas of support and protection for the whistleblower.
-The professional audit should be done on a recurring basis, with the period (annual or bi-annual, for example) determined upon recommendation by the professional audit.
+The professional external audit should be based on the Section 7.1 and Appendix 5 – Whistleblower Policy of the One World Trust Independent Review of 2007 recommendations to establish a viable whistleblower program, including protections for employees who use such a program, and any recent developments in areas of support and protection for the whistleblower.
+The professional audit should be done on a recurring basis, with the period determined upon recommendation by the professional audit.
 The processes for ICANN employee transparency and whistleblowing should be made public.
 Regularly (annually or bi-annually) cause an independent third party to evaluate the ICANN “Anonymous Hotline” policy to ensure it meets best practices for Whistleblower Policies; publicly report on the findings and any improvement recommendations.
 Further, make public the processes used to support the Anonymous Hotline policy.

 Category: Decision Making Transparency and Appeals Processes; See Report Section 11